leebr48/ElectronRootOptimization/README.md

 # ElectronRootOptimization
-Files related to the paper "Direct optimization of neoclassical ion transport in stellarator reactors".
+This repository contains files related to the paper "Direct optimization of neoclassical ion transport in stellarator reactors".